Reviews (Page 2)

 -

-Ghostwire: Tokyo review –?Possessed of spirit and enchanted by that Shinji Mikami magic
+a show of hands Ghostwire: Tokyo review –?Possessed of spirit and enchanted by that Shinji Mikami magic

 Tango Gameworks’ departure from survival horror into a more action-orientated setup is pretty and weird –?and undermined by its writing and story.